Nanjuan/nanjuan.github.io/_posts/2021-11-13-Elgato-StreamDeck-For-Productivity.md

 <a id="Add2StreamDeck"></a>

 ## How to Add Automation script to Elgato Stream Deck.

+The following steps will show you how to add Automator scripts to Elgato Stream Deck.

 1. Open the Elgato Stream Deck software and search for `open` on the right search bar.
     ![SectionLast](/blog-assets/Elgato-StreamDeck-For-Productivity/Stream-Deck-Software-Open.png)